openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textarea.md

 maxLines(value: number)

-Sets the maximum number of lines that can be displayed with the inline style in the editing state or with the non-inline style.
+Sets the maximum number of lines that can be displayed.
+When **textOverflow** is set, text is truncated if the content exceeds this limit.
+When **textOverflow** is not set, in inline style, the text is scrollable if the content exceeds the limit while the text box is focused; **maxLines** does not apply when the text box is not focused.
+In non-inline style, the text is truncated according to the number of lines.

 **Atomic service API**: This API can be used in atomic services since API version 11.